jamess60/docker-openttd/README.md

 ## How does it compare to the competition?

-The (bateau84/openttd)[https://github.com/bateau84/openttd] appears to be the community default (based on number of pulls).
+The [bateau84/openttd](https://github.com/bateau84/openttd) appears to be the community default (based on number of pulls).
 My container differs in the following ways:
 - It builds OpenTTD from source, so it can be built on any architecture (not just x86) - This has a huge performance boost for aarch64
 - It's arguably lighter weight - The use of SH scripts and the execution ordering goes against docker image layer philosphy, so the (cleanup)[https://github.com/bateau84/openttd/blob/master/cleanup.sh] could make the image larger!
 (While I appreciate my image is large, this is because source is left over due to dynamic/static linking etc. Will explore tidying up the compile flags later.)
 - More up to date packages/openttd version.
 At time of writing, this image still uses OTTD 13.x

-The (hauschi86/openttd-server (aka andreashauschild))[https://github.com/andreashauschild/openttd-server] is a nice option because of its fancy web gui, allowing you to host multiple OTTD servers from one container.
-While using this container, I experienced both performance issues (clients dropping due to cant keep up with server errors, even over LAN on powerful systems) and several (map corruption/deletion problems)[https://github.com/andreashauschild/openttd-server/issues/16].
-Another user opened a (potentially similar issue)[https://github.com/andreashauschild/openttd-server/issues/8] in 2023 and did not get a satisfactory reply.
+The [hauschi86/openttd-server (aka andreashauschild)](https://github.com/andreashauschild/openttd-server) is a nice option because of its fancy web gui, allowing you to host multiple OTTD servers from one container.
+While using this container, I experienced both performance issues (clients dropping due to cant keep up with server errors, even over LAN on powerful systems) and several [map corruption/deletion problems](https://github.com/andreashauschild/openttd-server/issues/16).
+Another user opened a [potentially similar issue](https://github.com/andreashauschild/openttd-server/issues/8) in 2023 and did not get a satisfactory reply.
 It appears this project is inactive (aside from TTD version updates and a recent gui tweak).
 In addition, this image is still x86 only as opposed to my multiarch.

 ## How to deploy/use